tcsvn/pyadlml/docs/user_guide/datasets.rst

 Filter binary signals
 ^^^^^^^^^^^^^^^^^^^^^

-In some cases, hardware is not properly configured, resulting in the generation of unwanted device signal patterns.
-For example, a switch that is not configured for debouncing may report a short on-state everytime it is turned off.
+In some cases, hardware used during an experiment is not properly configured, resulting in the generation of unwanted device signal patterns.
+For example, a switch that does not account for debouncing may report a short on-state everytime it is turned off.
-While, one might consider these artifacts to be part of the dataset,
+While, these artifacts could be considered as part of the dataset,
-it is the researchers responsibility to address any hardware issues during the experiment.
+it is the researchers responsibility to rectify any hardware issues arising during the experiment.
-Moreover, removing artifacts can help make algorithms more comparable across different datasets.
+Moreover, removing artifacts can aid in mak algorithms more comparable across different datasets.
 To identify faulty device states, the tool uses cross-correlation to match candidate patterns for a given search pattern.
 Users can simply click on the pattern to remove it: